Web Accessibility for Restaurants: 3 Best Practices (Guest Post)

 This reservation booking system is intuitive, accessible, and refreshing, given the typical usability issues of reserving almost anything online.

-Editor's Note: This is a guest post from our marketing intern, Michael Taylor.
+Editor's Note: This is a guest post from our marketing contributor, Michael Taylor.
 This post reflects his opinions and experiences.
 Read more about Michael in his introductory post here.

 Michael Taylor